msguerra74/Automata/README.md

 1. Modify the Websites/_example.com/website.json file variables to match your project needs.
 (NOTE: You can also duplicate this directory for multiple projects, so long as you point to the appropriate 'website.json' file at the top of the Gruntfile.js file)
 2. Run Grunt tasks:
     - 'grunt dev' to run in development mode.
     - 'grunt build' to build developed site.
 3. More on usage later...

+### To-Do

+- Misc
+    - Icon Placeholders (favicon, Apple / Windows 8)

+- Widgets
+    - Categories / Tags listing
+    - Contact Form (js / php)
+    - Post archive page
+    - Post Comments (Disqus)
+    - Search
+    - Social Media